 In addition to language classes each term, students will be required to complete a minimum of 22 non-language (area studies) credits from the course list to be distributed as follows:

-- Seven courses in Russian, East European and Central Asian studies at or above the 300 level (21 credits).
+- Seven courses in Russian, East European and Central Asian Studies numbered 300 or above (21 credits).
 These courses must be distributed over at least three departments.
 At least 50% of credits applied toward the graduate degree credit requirement must be with courses designed for graduate work.
-Courses with the graduate level coursework attribute are identified and searchable in the University's Course Guide.
+Courses with the graduate level coursework attribute are identified and searchable in Guide.

-- At least 6 of these credits (two courses) must be graduate-level seminars (700 through 900 level).
-REECAS M.A. students are expected to use original language source material in their graduate seminar papers.
+- At least 6 of these credits (two courses) must be graduate-level seminars (numbered 700 through 999).
+Russian, East European and Central Asian Studies MA students are expected to use original language source material in their graduate seminar papers.
+See table below.

 - Students may elect to write a master's thesis, but this is not required.
 This 3-credit, faculty-supervised, independent research course could count toward the required 22 non-language credits, but could not take the place of a required graduate-level seminar.
 The master's thesis will demonstrate the student's ability to engage in original research in his or her chosen field, including the ability to use original-language material.